RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Comments

-After the sharp decline recorded in the 2019-2020 period due to the health and socio-economic crisis linked to the Covid-19 pandemic, a recovery in the construction sector was observed in 2021, continuing into 2022, although at a more moderate pace.
-It should be noted that this sector has been the subject of government incentives aimed at the energy refurbishment of buildings in recent years.
-These construction/renovation activities, along with the continuation and initiation of public infrastructure projects, have led to higher quantities of construction and demolition waste being generated.
-In fact, there was an increase of 1.9% in the quantities of waste generated from construction and demolition operations, corresponding to approximately 1.2 million tons, for a total of nearly 60.6 million tons nationwide in 2022 (compared to 59.4 million tons in 2021, Table 1).
+After the drastic decline recorded in the two-year period 2019-2020 due to the crisis linked to the Covid-19 pandemic, 2021 saw a recovery in the construction sector, which continued in the following two years, albeit in a more limited way.
+It should be noted that this sector has been the subject, in recent years, of government incentives aimed at the energy requalification of buildings.
+These construction/renovation activities, as well as the continuation and start-up of public infrastructure works, have resulted in greater quantities of construction and demolition waste produced.
+In fact, there has been an increase in the quantities of waste generated by construction and demolition operations of 1.8%, corresponding to approximately 1.1 million tonnes, for an overall total at national level of over 61.6 million tonnes in 2023 (almost 60.6 million tonnes in 2022, Table 1).

-Material recovery, totaling 48.3 million tons, excluding backfilling operations, increased by 1.6% compared to 2021, corresponding to 766 thousand tons (Table 2).
-For the mineral part of construction and demolition waste, the main form of recovery is the transformation into fine or coarse aggregates, which can be used in the production of concrete or asphalt or in road construction.
+The recovery of material, totaling 49.9 million tonnes, excluding backfilling operations, presents an increase of 3.3% compared to 2022, corresponding to almost 1.6 million tonnes (Table 2).
+For the mineral part of waste from construction and demolition operations, the main form of recovery is the transformation into fine or coarse aggregates which can be used in the production of concrete or asphalt or in road construction.

-The recovery rate, calculated based on the production and management data for construction and demolition waste, excluding backfilling operations, stands at 79.8% in 2022, above the 70% target set by Directive 2008/98/EC for 2020 (Figure 1).
-As required by Article 4 of Decision 753/2011/EU, the quantity of waste used for backfilling operations is reported separately from the quantity of waste prepared for reuse, recycling, or other material recovery operations.
-In 2022, this quantity amounted to 437 thousand tons (62 thousand tons more than in 2021) (Figure 2).
-When including the quantities used for backfilling operations, the recovery rate reaches 80.6%.
+As required by article 4 of Decision 753/2011/EU, the quantity of waste used for reclamation operations is communicated separately from the quantity of waste prepared to be reused, recycled or used for other material recovery operations.
+In 2023, this quantity amounts to almost 359 thousand tons (78 thousand tons less than in 2022, Figure 2).
+Also considering the quantities used for landfill operations, the recovery rate stands at 81.6%.

 Data